 Griffus said Doyle was not injured in the crash.

 Bucossi said Shield's vehicle bounced off the tractor trail and slid into a guardrail.
 The fire department had to use a truck-mounted winch to pull the pickup away from the guardrail before taking both doors and the roof off the vehicle's cab.
-Before they could remove Shield from the truck, firefighters also had to roll the dashboard back off his lower body, said Bucossi.

 He was transported to Baystate Medical Center in Springfield, Mass.
 The press release stated he received serious injuries, and a spokesman from Baystate said he was in serious condition.